Skip to content

 ]

-Execute tool calls and attach results
+Execute tool calls and append results

 Python